Below you will find pages that utilize the taxonomy term “Documentation”

 Getting excited about a new text editor of all things is not something I like to admit to easily, but in my line of work (although less and less is actually doing hands on coding) text editing is an important part.

 That’s why I checked out the BESPIN project as soon as I heard of it.
 The prospect of being able to edit your files from anywhere is very appealing to me since I spend a lot of time away from the desk and on devices that not always have good text editor (let alone all the files necessary).
+The thought of being able to edit files from a netbook while on the run is coming to mind straight away.

 Using Nokia Share Online to upload directly to Flickr